-When set to On, any event occurring at will awaken a system which has been powered down.
+When On, any event that occurs will awaken the system after it has powered-down.

 The following is a list of IRQ's, or "Interrupt Requests," which can be exempted much as the COM ports and LPT ports above can.
 When an I/O device wants to gain the attention of the operating system, it signals this by causing an IRQ to occur.
 When the operating system is ready to respond to the request, it interrupts itself and performs the service.